aeon-toolkit/aeon/docs/mentoring.md

 ##### References

-1. Allegra, Michele, et al. "Data segmentation based on the local intrinsic dimension."
-Scientific reports 10.1 (2020): 1-12.
+1. Allegra, M., Facco, E., Denti, F., Laio, A. and Mira, A., 2020.
+Data segmentation based on the local intrinsic dimension.
+Scientific Reports, 10(1), p.16449.
-2. Ermshaus, Arik, Sch"afer, Patrick and Leser, Ulf.
+2. Ermshaus, A., Schäfer, P. and Leser, U., 2023.
 ClaSP: parameter-free time series segmentation.
-Data Mining and Knowledge Discovery, 37, 2023.
+Data Mining and Knowledge Discovery, 37(3), pp.1262-1300.
-3. Hallac, D., Nystrup, P. & Boyd, S. "Greedy Gaussian segmentation of multivariate time series.", Adv Data Anal Classif 13, 727–751 (2019).
+3. Hallac, D., Nystrup, P. and Boyd, S., 2019.
+Greedy Gaussian segmentation of multivariate time series.
+Advances in Data Analysis and Classification, 13(3), pp.727-751.
-4. S. Matteson, David S., and Nicholas A. James.
-"A nonparametric approach for multiple change point analysis of multivariate data."
-Journal of the American Statistical Association 109.505 (2014): 334-345.
+4. Matteson, D.S. and James, N.A., 2014.
+A nonparametric approach for multiple change
+point analysis of multivariate data.
+Journal of the American Statistical Association, 109(505), pp.334-345.
-5. Sadri, Amin, Yongli Ren, and Flora D. Salim.
-"Information gain-based metric for recognizing transitions in human activities.", Pervasive and Mobile Computing, 38, 92-109, (2017).
+5. Sadri, A., Ren, Y. and Salim, F.D., 2017.
+Information gain-based metric for recognizing transitions in human activities.
+Pervasive and Mobile Computing, 38, pp.92-109.

 ### Transformation